Estimated reading time: 5 minutes

 Top 10 Items Cost Saving Solutions To Organic Mattresses

-- Organic pillows- A pillow is in direct contact with your face throughout the night and one made using organic wool, cotton, or natural botanical rubber that can be pre-formed contouring designs or shredded with a similar feel to a feather pillow.
-Cost is far less than a new mattress ranging between 80.00 -200.00.
+- Organic Pillows – A pillow is in direct contact with your face throughout the night and one made using organic wool, cotton, or natural botanical rubber that can be pre-formed contouring designs or shredded with a similar feel to a feather pillow.
+The cost is far less than a new mattress ranging between 80.00 -200.00.

-- Organic pillow protectors- The second closet bed linen in proximity to your head using certified organic cotton and surrounds the pillow protecting it from moisture using an inert film that does not leach chemicals and toxins.
+- Organic Pillow Protectors – The second closet bed linen in proximity to your head using certified organic cotton surrounds the pillow protecting it from moisture using an inert film that does not leach chemicals and toxins.
 Cost ranges from 45.00-70.00

-- Organic sheet set- Possibly the most overlooked portion of any sleep outfit is the sheet set.
-It is often bought exclusively on price, color, and style with no concern to the impact could have on one’s health and well being.
-Perhaps one of the cheapest ways to create a more toxin-free sleep environment they include top sheet, bottom sheet, and pillowcases and can be purchased from 100.00 to 200.00 depending on size.
+- Organic Sheet Set – Possibly the most overlooked portion of any sleep outfit is the sheet set.
+It is often bought exclusively on price, color, and style with no concern for the impact could have on one’s health and well-being.
+Perhaps one of the cheapest ways to create a more toxin-free sleep environment they include top sheets, bottom sheets, and pillowcases which can be purchased from 100.00 to 200.00 depending on size.
 Considering the skin of our body comes into direct contact with this material for 7-8 throughout the night there simply may not be a better or cheaper way to improve sleep safety.

 - Wool Mattress – Perhaps one of the absolute purest mattress options a person can buy if it contains certified organic wool inside an organic casing made of certified organic cotton.
-They are much cheaper than most 3 and 4 layer organic latex mattresses but often are in line with 2 layered latex mattresses.
+They are much cheaper than most 3 and 4-layer organic latex mattresses but often are in line with 2-layered latex mattresses.
 While they can be revived by fluffing it is additional required maintenance since the wool will compress.
 These “beds” in my opinion for the most are too firm.
-Additional topper, rug pads, and closely spaced flexible slats are usually needed to soften the bed up or minimize bottoming out, the most common complaints associated with organic wool-filled mattresses.
-An understanding that the mattress really works better as 1 layer of a multi-layer component system meaning you are likely to need other layers to achieve optimal comfort and support.
+Additional toppers, rug pads, and closely spaced flexible slats are usually needed to soften the bed up or minimize bottoming out, the most common complaints associated with organic wool-filled mattresses.
+An understanding that the mattress really works better as 1 layer of a multi-layer component system means you are likely to need other layers to achieve optimal comfort and support.

-- Bed Kit – Some very few companies will sell individuals the components needed to build your own organic mattress.
-Due to retailers having to comply with federal fire safety laws for mattresses most will not sell just a cover or individual layers of natural rubber.
-But if you are lucky enough and persistent enough to do your homework the parts needed to build your own organic bed for a fraction or retail cost for a completed bed found online and in retail stores.
-Not having the specific understanding of types of rubber, a feel for the various ILD’s available, and how they will feel when mixed and assembled can be a very very risky way to find a bed with comfort and support.
+- Bed Kit – Some very few companies will sell individuals the components needed to build their own organic mattresses.
+Due to retailers having to comply with federal fire safety laws for mattresses, most will not sell just a cover or individual layers of natural rubber.
+But if you are lucky enough and persistent enough to do your homework the parts needed to build your own organic bed for a fraction of the retail cost for a completed bed found online and in retail stores.
+Not having a specific understanding of types of rubber, a feel for the various ILDs available, and how they will feel when mixed and assembled can be a very very risky way to find a bed with comfort and support.